Vinpd/HR-Data-Analysis-with-Microsoft-Excel/README.md

 ___
 <h3>How to Use the Dashboard</h3>

-Download the dashboard file from this repository (if applicable).
+Download the dashboard file from this repository.
+Use link <a>https://github.com/Vinpd/HR-Data-Analysis-with-Microsoft-Excel/blob/main/HR_data_prep.xlsx</a>
 Open in Excel or Power BI Desktop to interact with the dashboard.
 Use the slicers to filter data by education field or department.
+___

+<h3>Conclusion</h3>
+HR data analytics using Microsoft Excel can provide valuable insights for HR professionals and decision-makers within an organization.
+Regularly updating and analyzing HR data can lead to improved workforce management, employee satisfaction, and overall organizational performance.

 ___
 <h3>Contributing</h3>
 If you have suggestions or improvements, please feel free to create a pull request or open an issue.